ranaxdev/marching-cubes/README.md

 - See performance with other objs too not just fuel injector gradient vs face comparison (qualitative evaluation)
   - Design section?

+  - project aim (what is the purpose), should be like evaluating marching cubes to see if its still a viable method ie doesnt have to bring new research, just reconfirm that its good